 Healthy Servings for Seniors provides nutrition education classes for low-income senior citizens in Rhode Island that build upon the Seniors Farmers Market coupon program (see coupon distribution locations).
 The program offers hands-on opportunities and incentives to buy fresh, healthy food.
-Healthy Servings for Seniors began in 2011 and in 2012, we will continue our partnership with URI SNAP Ed in the communities of Providence, Woonsocket, West Warwick and Pawtucket to provide both education and delicious, nutritious food!
+Healthy Servings for Seniors began in 2011 and we now work in partnership with URI SNAP Ed in the communities of Providence, Woonsocket, West Warwick and Pawtucket to provide both education and delicious, nutritious food!

 How It Works: A Curriculum for Eating Fresh